 Low-Fee Group Therapy for the Treatment of OCD

 In addition to providing individual Cognitive Behavioral Therapy (CBT), the OCD Center of Los Angeles also offers five weekly, low-fee therapy / support groups for adults with Obsessive Compulsive Disorder (OCD) and related anxiety based conditions.
 Numerous research studies have shown that group CBT is extremely effective for the treatment of OCD and these related conditions.
 All groups at the OCD Center of Los Angeles are led by our professional staff therapists, and use the same CBT treatment protocol as our individual therapy program.
 Please note that all of our groups require an assessment prior to participation, and are open only to adults over the age of 18 with OCD and related anxiety based conditions.
-Please note that we currently have openings in each of our weekly low fee groups for adults with OCD.
+Please note that we currently have openings in our Tuesday evening and Saturday morning low fee groups for adults with OCD.
 If you would like more information on our weekly therapy/support groups for adults, click here.

 Telephone and Online Therapy for the Treatment of OCD

-The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients with OCD and anxiety.
+The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients around the world struggling with OCD and anxiety.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized OCD and anxiety treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Obsessive Compulsive Disorder (OCD) and related anxiety-based conditions, please click here.